sharetribe/flex-docs/src/docs/tutorial-transaction-process/use-protected-data-in-emails/index.md

 Before we modify our transaction process, it's better to ensure that we have most the up-to-date version of the process.
-You can fetch any process version with Flex CLI:
+You can fetch any process version with Sharetribe CLI:

 ```shell
 flex-cli process pull --process=saunatime-instant-booking --alias=release-1 --path=./saunatime-instant-booking --marketplace=saunatime-dev